flutterph/hackathon2019/.github/README.md

 ### V. Support

-Don't forget to hit that like star!
+Don't forget to hit that star button!

 Feel free to follow us on our community groups, please visit: https://flutter.ph